sadtitled/GP2040-CE-FF0-00/README.md

 ## Features

 * Select from 5 input modes: XInput, Nintendo Switch, PS4, PS3 and Keyboard
-* Overclocked polling rate for less than 1 ms of input latency in all modes.
+* Overclocked polling rate for less than 1 ms of input atency in all modes.
 * Multiple SOCD cleaning modes - Up Priority (a.k.a.
 Stickless), Neutral, and Second Input Priority.
 * Left and Right stick emulation via D-pad inputs as well as dedicated toggle switches.
 * Dual direction via D-pad + LS/RS.